-For 20 years, Nonviolence International (NI) has advocated and educated the Middle East about nonviolent people power through conferences, seminars, films, books, trainings, speaking tours, and the internet.
-NI achieves this by translating articles, books, news updates and documentaries in Arabic and Farsi.
-The NI website is home to the world’s largest annotated bibliography on Peace and Islam.
+For 20 years, Nonviolence International (NVI) has advocated and educated the Middle East about nonviolent people power through conferences, seminars, films, books, trainings, speaking tours, and the internet.
+NVI achieves this by translating articles, books, news updates and documentaries in Arabic and Farsi.
+The NVI website is home to the world’s largest annotated bibliography on Peace and Islam.

-In Syria, NI distributed thousands of copies of films on nonviolent action and provided coaching for nonviolent political leaders.
-NI also coordinated with American University in Washington, DC to co-organize an expert seminar on Syria involving US government, academia and private agencies.
-In Iran, NI started Book Clubs to discuss the history of social movements in Iran and provide a forum for youth and activist to openly debate, which recently reached one thousand members.
-In light of the recent Arab Awakening, NI organized tourist boycotts to oppose the dictators of Bahrain and Egypt.
+In Syria, NVI distributed thousands of copies of films on nonviolent action and provided coaching for nonviolent political leaders.
+NVI also coordinated with American University in Washington, DC to co-organize an expert seminar on Syria involving US government, academia and private agencies.
+In Iran, NVI started Book Clubs to discuss the history of social movements in Iran and provide a forum for youth and activist to openly debate, which recently reached one thousand members.
+In light of the recent Arab Awakening, NVI organized tourist boycotts to oppose the dictators of Bahrain and Egypt.

 Since its inception, Nonviolence International has worked to promote nonviolence in the Middle East, particularly in regards to the Israeli-Palestinian conflict.
 Projects and supported groups include: